It's a question world-class cities ask themselves.

 November 16, 2017 – "What's Next?
 Cancer Genes, What Should I Know?"

-Photos from the 8th Leading the Conversation on Health event, held on November 16, 2017.
-Cancer experts from UT Southwestern spoke about the role our genes play in cancer and how early detection and risk management is becoming easier with new technology and research.
+For the 8th Leading the Conversation on Health event, held on November 16, 2017, cancer experts from UT Southwestern spoke about the role our genes play in cancer and how early detection and risk management is becoming easier with new technology and research.
 The event was held in the Debate Chamber at Old Parkland.

 Pulitzer Prize-winning author Dr. David Oshinsky spoke about the evolution and future of America’s public hospitals.
 The event was held in the Debate Chamber at Old Parkland.